 Binance Fees For Canadians

 Binance has low trading fees at 0.1%.
 If you hold Binance Coin (BNB), you can take advantage of trading discounts.
 As for deposit and withdrawal fees, because you cannot connect a Canadian bank account directly, there are none applicable.
 In order to deposit Canadian dollars, you must use a third-party provider such as Banxa, or purchase cryptocurrency on a Canadian exchange and then transfer that crypto to Binance.
 A reason you might do this is if you are looking to purchase one of the 350+ altcoins that Binance has but most other exchanges don’t.
-If you have other currencies in other bank accounts that you would like to deposit, a list of accepted fiat options and their respective deposit fees are listed here.
+If you have other currencies in other bank accounts that you would like to deposit.
 Note that in order to use Binance in the USA you must use Binance.US which is a trimmed-down version of Binance and does not offer the same features.

 You can, however, purchase crypto on Binance Canada either using the P2P exchange which does not have deposit fees because you pay the user directly or via credit and debit cards so long as your bank allows the transaction.
 Card payments will incur a 3.5% fee.